Skip to main content

 Benefits

-• Maintains focus: Your writing always stays in the center of your vision
+• Maintains focus: Your active writing line always stays in the center of your vision.

 Many professional screenwriters enable typewriter scrolling permanently.
 Try it for a writing session—you may never go back!

-The minimap on the right edge of the editor is one of Inkwell’s most powerful navigation features.
+The ScrollMap on the right edge of the editor is one of Inkwell’s signature navigation features.
 It provides a visual, interactive overview of your entire script with intelligent highlighting.

-• Script overview: Compressed visualization of all pages as a vertical canvas
+• Script structure: Compressed visualization of all pages as a vertical canvas.

-• Cursor position: Thin line indicating where you’re currently typing
+• Cursor position: A thin line indicating where your typing cursor is.

-• Current scene length: Left side shows the full extent of the scene you’re in
+• Current scene length: The left side highlights the full extent of the active scene.

-• Character distribution: Middle section highlights all locations where a selected character appears
+• Character distribution: The middle section highlights all pages where a selected character speaks.

-• Search results: Blue highlights show all instances of your search term
+• Search results: Blue highlights show all instances of your active search term.

 Jump to any location

-Click anywhere on the minimap to instantly jump to that part of your script.
-This is the fastest way to navigate long scripts (90+ pages).
-How it works:
+Click anywhere on the ScrollMap to instantly jump to that part of your script.
+This is the fastest way to navigate long screenplays.

 Find character distribution